-In general, across all seasons and treatments, this site was characterized by bare ground (34.2%) with adequate litter (27.8%) and live graminoids (23.5%), with tall-growing herbaceous vegetation (20.6) that yielded exceptional cover (44.5%) up to 0.25m (Table 5).
-Percent cover of bare ground, live graminoid, live tree, vertical structure density at to 0.25, 1.25, and 2.25m, canopy cover, and height of vegetation tended to increase from winter to summer, and then begin decreasing by the fall sampling period (Table 5).
-Litter and live vine coverage peaked in the fall, dead graminoids and shrubs in the winter, dead trees in the spring, and herbaceous vegetation in the summer (Table 5).
-Soybeans were planted late as the result of unseasonably wet conditions, therefore, they were only present during the fall sampling period (Table 5).
-Throughout the course of the year, C1 was characterized by bare ground, S1 by live graminoids, W1 by herbaceous vegetation, SW1 by bare ground and live graminoids, and WS1 by bare ground and herbaceous vegetation, with C1 having substantially less vertical vegetation structure at 0.25m compared to all other treatment (Table 6).
+In general, across all seasons and treatments, Pine Tree was characterized by bare ground (34.2%) with adequate litter (27.8%) and live graminoids (23.5%), with tallgrowing herbaceous vegetation (20.6%) that yielded exceptional cover (44.5%) up to 0.25m (Table 5).
+Percent cover of bare ground, live graminoid, live tree, vertical structure density at to 0.25, 1.25, and 2.25m, canopy cover, and height of vegetation tended to increase from winter to summer, and then begin decreasing by the fall sampling period (Table 6).
+Litter and live vine coverage peaked in fall, dead graminoids and shrubs in winter, dead trees in spring, and herbaceous vegetation in summer (Table 5).
+Soybeans were planted late as the result of unseasonably wet conditions, therefore, they were only present during the fall sampling period (Table 6).
+Throughout the course of the year, C1 was characterized by bare ground, S1 by live graminoids, W1 by herbaceous vegetation, SW1 by bare ground and live graminoids, and WS1 by bare ground and herbaceous vegetation, with C1 having substantially less vertical vegetation structure at 0.25m compared to all other treatments (Table 7).

 All 2 x 2 habitat variables were tested for normality by looking at the skewness and kurtosis of each variable.
-Based on the results of the normality tests (deviations from 0), most habitat variables proved to be non-parametric (Table 7).
-Study sites were then compared using a Kruskal-Wallistest on all 2 x 2 habitat variables.
-Of all variables considered, only soybeans, dead vines, shrubs, and vertical structure density at 1.25m were not statistically different across sites (Table 8).
+Based on results of the normality tests (deviations from 0), most habitat variables proved to be non-parametric (Table 8).
+Study sites were then compared using a Kruskal-Wallis test on all 2 x 2 habitat variables.
+Of all variables considered, only soybeans, dead vines, shrubs, and vertical structure density at 1.25m were not statistically different across sites (Table 9).

-Capture and non-capture sites, when compared across all seasons and treatments, for all species combined, differed in regards to percent cover of live graminoids, dead trees, and live vines (Table 9).
-On average, captures sites were associated with 8.5% more live graminoids, 1.0% more dead trees, 1.3% less live vines (Table 10).
+Capture and non-capture sites, when compared across all seasons and treatments, for all species combined, differed in regards to percent cover of live graminoids, dead trees, and live vines (Table 10).
+On average, captures sites were associated with 8.5% more live graminoids, 1.0% more dead trees, and 1.3% less live vines (Table 11).